pradip9102/refactoring/src/main/java/com/vizurd/tryout/refactoring/readme/replace-inheritance-with-delegation.md

 Go to the start of "Car"

-#|en| So it would have been more efficient to delegate to the <code>Engine</code> class for getting the necessary properties or methods.
+#|en| So it would have been more efficient to delegate to the `Engine` class for getting the necessary properties or methods.